Buxom Bethany Lily April Showcases Major Curves In Tiny Lilac Bikini On Sunny Dubai Beach

 “I hope you’re enjoying your vacation.
 Remember to keep safe.
 I don’t see anyone wearing masks around there,” they wrote.

 “Next time take me with you.
-It’s cold where I am today,” they asked her.
+It’s cold where I am today,” they requested.

-Bethany recently took to the platform in a black lace bra She teamed it with a pair of tight-fitting Daisy Dukes as she posed outside.
+Bethany recently took to the platform with another sizzling shot of her in a black lace bra, which she teamed with a pair of tight-fitting Daisy Dukes as she posed outside.